ETaylor2/EngDesignVI/Lab_1.md

 Looking up multiple solutions online and seeing what my other peers have done for this example, I have tried to recreate the tff program.
 My results for the first trial are shown below:

 <img width="565" alt="Screenshot 2023-03-20 at 6 43 59 PM" src="https://user-images.githubusercontent.com/98351265/226482429-3a1f9313-362a-4831-a763-1823aaf76f1f.png">

+As you can see, even though my ghdl is downloaded I am still facing issues with running the program due to the command not being found.